bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Morning
-* Prepare PE stuff for tomorrow
-* Brood parasite
 * Imagine intentionally creating a foreign canon
 * Indie rock is the Lost Cause of music
-    * Research Lost Cause book
     * Put in Birth of a Nation
 * Protectionism
     * Mention in Covid Years
-* Scale batteries
+* Auto pay for Blue Cross

 # Today
 * Change Imgur site